Keroro1454/Supply-Drop/README.md

 		- Added configuration options to the Vintage Plague Mask and Vintage Plague Hat items
 		- Added item displays for Railgunner and Void Fiend (plus finished the missing ones for Bandit)
 		- Added item displays to all characters for Hardened Bone Fragments
-		- Added item displays for a large number of modded characters (Nemmando, HAND, Enforcer, Nemforcer, Paladin, Miner, Pathfinder, Executioner, House, Tesla, Desolator, Arsonist, Rocket)
+		- Added item displays for a large number of modded characters (Nemmando, HAN-D, Enforcer, Nemforcer, Paladin, Miner, Pathfinder, Executioner, House, Tesla, Desolator, Arsonist, Rocket)
 	- Improvements:
 		- Fixed or improved item displays for numerous items on all characters
 		- Made configs of all items more clear